drewhart/geonomics_docs/sphinx_dir/doc.rst

 TODO: PUT TYPICAL MODEL OUTPUT HERE, EVEN THOUGH IT'S ONLY PRINTED?

-We can use some of the function's arguments, to create a parameters file for a model with 3 Scapes and 1 Population (all with the default components for their sections of the parameters file) and with a section for parameterizing data collection.
+We can use some of the function's arguments, to create a parameters file for a model with 3 Layers and 1 Population (all with the default components for their sections of the parameters file) and with a section for parameterizing data collection.